-In this context, aluminium’s sheer versatility and durability has allowed talented architects and builders to creatively utilise this material to fulfil their imagination in innovative and futuristic building designs previously unimaginable and improbable to achieve with other building materials.
+In this context, aluminium’s sheer versatility and durability has allowed talented architects and builders to creatively utilize this material to fulfill their imagination in innovative and futuristic building designs previously unimaginable and improbable to achieve with other building materials.
 Indeed, futuristic building designs utilising aluminium is already making their prominent mark in the world architectural landscape.

 Artistically folded aluminium sheets

-Architect Tal Friedman’s Origami Pavilion folds thin but rigid aluminium boards into geometrically shaped shelter structure, inspired by traditional Japanese art of origami folding.
+Architect Tal Friedman’s Origami Pavilion folds thin but rigid aluminium boards into geometrically shaped shelter structure.
+He is inspired by traditional Japanese art of origami folding.
 According to Friedman’s official website, this fully self-supporting structure comprises multiple pieces of aluminium boards, with each folded piece containing up to 20 interconnected surfaces.
-This technique saves fabrication time and increases building tolerance, and is a departure from the current widely used technique of using individual panels to form the required structural design.
+This technique saves fabrication time and increases building tolerance.
+And it is a departure from the current widely used technique of using individual panels to form the required structural design.

 Flowing and fluid aluminium-clad facade

 In Beijing, a 300,000 square-metre commercial building stands out from its peers for its sheer shiny, futuristic exterior.
-The award-winning Galaxy Soho by famed architect Zaha Hadid is an aluminium-clad graceful building that “comprises four main domed structures, fused together by bridges and platforms between curving floor plates to create a fluid environment that surrounds a series of public courtyards,” according to Dezeen.com.
+The award-winning Galaxy Soho by famed architect Zaha Hadid is an aluminium-clad graceful building that “comprises four main domed structures, fused together by bridges and platforms between curving floor plates.
+It is creating a fluid environment that surrounds a series of public courtyards,” according to Dezeen.com.

 Step arrangement forming asymmetrical wave design

-In the Netherlands, a unique residential apartment building utilises coil-coated aluminium corrugated sheets to create a façade that is at once quirky and ultramodern.
+In the Netherlands, a unique residential apartment building utilities coil-coated aluminium corrugated sheets to create a façade that is ultramodern.
 The Wave, located in Almere, is asymmetrical and appears misaligned from the outside, with no wall seemingly straight and smooth.
 Aluminium is shaped and arranged horizontally and vertically into “steps”, leading a scale-like appearance that is reminiscent of a wave for the building’s facade.
-Aluminium’s durability and corrosion-resistant property also makes it the perfect building material for the Netherlands due to the country’s proximity to the sea.
+Aluminium’s durability and corrosion-resistant property makes it the perfect material for Netherlands due to the country’s proximity to the sea.